 Des Moines Assault Lawyer

-Backed by over 65 years of combined experience, our team at Branstad & Olson is ready to provide the defense you need.
-Our Des Moines assault attorneys have prevailed in even the most complex cases, achieving favorable results for past clients.
-While we know previous successes do not guarantee future results, we also know the hard work and dedication needed to protect our clients' rights and freedoms.
+Backed by over 65 years of combined experience, our team at Branstad & Olson is ready to provide your defense.
+Our Des Moines assault attorneys take the right steps from misdemeanors to the most complex cases, achieving favorable results for past clients.
+While previous successes do not guarantee future results, we know hard work and dedication protect our clients' rights and freedoms.
 We can put our knowledge, skills, and resources to work for you.

 We provide personalized legal representation and will take the time to learn about you and your case.
-Schedule a free consultation by calling our Des Moines assault lawyers at (515) 329-3100 or contacting us online today.
+Schedule a free consultation by calling our Des Moines assault lawyers at (515) 329-3100 or contacting us online.

-Iowa has several laws concerning assault, which are enumerated in Iowa Code Chapter 708.
+Iowa has several laws concerning assault, which are set out in Iowa Code Chapter 708.
 Generally, the statutes provide that it's illegal for a person to cause or attempt to cause harm to another.

 A few assault examples of the state's assault laws are as follows: